rickNoise/aggreGATOR/README.md

 ## How to Use

-Type "gator help" to see available commands.
+Type "aggreGATOR help" to see available commands.
-Run a command with "gator \<command name\>".
+Run a command with "aggreGATOR \<command name\>".